How Early Does Comprehensive Preventive Dentistry Begin?

 1. Establishing a Dental Home

-Finding a pediatric dentist in Marlboro, NJ by age one means you are establishing a "dental home."
-This is a continuous, accessible, and comprehensive relationship between the dentist and the patient.
-Having a dental home ensures that:
+Finding a pediatric dentist in Marlboro, NJ, by age one means you are establishing a "dental home."
+This means having a dentist that your child can visit regularly for ongoing care.
+Having a dental home makes certain that:

-• Routine Care is Prioritized: Regular preventive check-ups become a normal, positive part of your child’s routine.
+- Routine care turns a normal, positive part of your child’s routine

-• Care is Coordinated: The pediatric dentist can coordinate with your child's pediatrician and other specialists as needed.
+- Care can be coordinated with your child's pediatrician and other specialists

 2. Risk Assessment and Parental Education

 The primary goal of the first visit is not to perform complicated procedures but to educate the parents.
-This is where the true essence of comprehensive preventive dentistry begins.
+This is where early preventive dental care truly begins.

 Your pediatric dentist will: